-Like Warli paintings, these paintings are also done on the mud walls of their huts.
-Sohrai is said to have been practiced since 10,000-4,000 BC.
-It was earlier done on caves, but then shifted to houses on the mud walls.
+Like Warli paintings, these paintings are done on the mud walls of their huts.
+Sohrai is said to have been practised since 10,000-4,000 BC.
+It was earlier done on caves but then shifted to houses on the mud walls.
 So this art resembles rock art.
-The people coat their walls with white mud and while it is still wet, they draw with finger tips or with chewed tooth sticks and swabs.
+The people coat their walls with white mud and while it is still wet, they draw with fingertips or with chewed tooth sticks and swabs.

 How to paint Sohrai Paintings?

-Sohrai tribal painting is sometimes painted with one color and sometimes with multiple colors.
-But the colors are all natural dyes.
-Brown, yellow ochre, red, black and other earthy colors are used to paint them.
-Now one can see these painted to decorate Government buildings, railway stations but the colors used here are synthetic.
+Sohrai tribal painting is sometimes painted with one colour and sometimes with multiple colours.
+But the colours are all natural dyes.
+Brown, yellow ochre, red, black and other earthy colours are used to paint.
+Now one can see these painted on Government buildings and railway stations as a step to promote this form of art but the colours used here are synthetic.

 The designs in Sohrai folk art range from flowers and fruits to various other nature-inspired designs.
-The animals are quite big and prominent and the leaves and flowers fill in between.
-The personal experience of the artist and his interaction with nature is the biggest influence in this art.
+The animals are quite big and prominent and the leaves and flowers fill the rest of the drawing space.
+The personal experience of the artist and his interaction with nature is the biggest influence on this art.

 Sohrai painting art project

-Take a watercolor paper and black paint and slowly draw animals and birds in free hand.
+Take a watercolour paper and black paint and slowly draw animals and birds in free hand.
 Do not worry too much about the shapes.
 Fill the remaining area with leaves and flowers.
 Any large area can be sub-divided with hatch lines or curves.
-Take earthy colors like brown, orange, yellow and green and fill the patterns.
+Take earthy colours like brown, orange, yellow and green and fill the patterns.

-By painting Sohrai folk art, you will not only learn to draw things in nature spontaneously but also will learn to make your painting decorative by adding earthy colors.
+By painting Sohrai folk art, you will not only learn to draw things in nature spontaneously but also will learn to make your painting decorative by adding earthy colours.